standardhealth/cimpl-doc/docs/cimpl6Reference.md

 includes TaxIdentificationNumber 0..1
 ```

-In this case, either NationalProviderIdentier or TaxIdentificationNumber must be present, even though both are individually optional, because of the 1..* cardinality on Identifier.
+In this case, either NationalProviderIdentifier or TaxIdentificationNumber must be present, even though both are individually optional, because of the 1..* cardinality on Identifier.

 >**Note:** When using `includes`, special mapping syntax is required.
 See [Slicing](#slicing).